Learn to call upon the self-assured mindset

-Once you recognize these thoughts, you can be more intentional about setting goals toward comfort with the Self-Assured mindset.
-The intensely-personalized Agile EQ profile (see sample) presents beginner, intermediate, and advanced goals for each learner, based on how they answered the assessment questions, their own natural mindsets, and how much effort it takes them to stretch into the mindset in question.
-Some example goals for being more Self-Assured are:
+Once you recognize these thoughts, you can be more intentional about setting goals toward comfort with the self-assured mindset.
+The intensely personalized Agile EQ profile (see sample) presents beginner, intermediate, and advanced goals for each learner.
+These goals are based on how they answered the assessment questions, their own natural mindsets, and how much effort it takes them to stretch into the mindset in question.
+Some example goals for being more self-assured are:

 - I’m comfortable questioning ideas or policies that don’t make sense to me.

 - I tend to state my opinions firmly and confidently, even if I know they will be unpopular.